Uefa criticised over wheelchair spaces for final

 "For an event of this size, Uefa would usually aim to identify a higher number of [wheelchair] positions, but due to operational constraints (e.g. security, poor view, etc.) and the short preparation time, it was not possible to implement optimal solutions for more wheelchair positions," said European football's governing body.

-Morris spoke about two boys who sit close to him for games at Anfield and who will not be able to go to the final because of the lack of tickets for wheelchair users.
+Morris said he will be going to the game with a "tinge of sadness" because of the situation.

 "It's not fair when bays are available.
-It is just wrong," said Morris.
+It is just wrong," he said.

 "I'd like Uefa to clarify what they are being used for.
 This affects both teams."

+Liverpool are believed to have contacted Uefa three weeks ago to request more tickets for disabled supporters but were told there were no more available.

+The club are also waiting on Uefa to get back to them after asking this week if there are any returns or if more become available.

-Morris said he will be going to the game with a "tinge of sadness" because of the situation and added: "Liverpool have done everything in their power to help with this."
+Morris added: "Liverpool have done everything in their power to help with this."

+Michael Corness' 10-year-old son Harry is a wheelchair user and Liverpool fan and missed out on a ticket to the final.

+"Based on the law of averages, you are assuming that you are going to get a decent allocation of wheelchair spaces," Michael Corness told BBC Radio 5 Live.

 Overall, Liverpool and Real Madrid have each received 19,618 tickets for the game, which has a capacity of 75,000.